 - 1. Discuss the concept of "regime of world production".
-In what ways do you think it has undergone fundamental changes in many industries since 1980s? - 2.
-In what ways has China benefited from these changes?
+In what ways do you think it has undergone fundamental changes in respect of many industries since 1980s? - 2.
+What is the "ladder of Globalization"?
+How far has China managed to climb up this ladder?